-Book 3 of The Hotel Temptation Series
+Book 3 in the Hotel Temptation Series

 Businesswoman Lucinda’s deal with sexy hotel owner Jason Kaoki goes awry when he takes their negotiations from the boardroom to the bedroom.
 Can Lucinda keep her eyes on the prize when Jason turns up the heat?

 Lucinda Graves is a razor-sharp businesswoman who wants to add a tropical St George hotel to her growing property empire—and she always gets what she wants.
 The only obstacle in her way is the devastatingly handsome owner, Jason Kaoki, who’s determined to negotiate the way he knows best: in the bedroom.

 She’s never liked mixing business with pleasure but the fiery attraction between them is undeniable, so this time Lucinda’s more than happy to play Jason at his own game—especially if it means she gets her prized hotel when the thrills are all over.

 However, as Jason raises the bar with each suggestive dare, ice queen Lucinda finds it harder and harder to keep her cool.
 She was sure she could handle the no-string terms of his tantalizing deal and keep her feelings in check… but he knows how to push her buttons in all the right ways!

 Five separate emissaries had already been sent from competing hotel conglomerates to convince the notably impossible Jason Kaoki to develop the unspoiled private island in the Pacific he’d inherited from his late father, international playboy and real estate tycoon Daniel St. George.

 Lucinda Graves had no intention of making herself the sixth.